biocoder-frodo/FRITZBox-SynologyLogCenterDaemon/README.md

 * --udp Optional, the UDP port to contact Log Center on.
 The default port is 516.
 * -a Optional, it appears that on DSM7 the source host is no longer in the filename of the Logcenter database.
 Use this option if you are on DSM 7.
 * -j Optional, newer FRITZ!OS versions return a changed JSON response.
 Use this if you get the "Uncaught Error: Cannot use object of type stdClass as array in FritzLuaLog.php", while testing the -q option.
+* -v Optional, enables logging of removing entries of repeated events in the Fritz!BOX log